andriesfc/result-for-kotlin/README.md

 1. `try-catch-all` eating up exceptions.
 2. Nested `try-catch` statements.
-3. Dealing with exceptions is most, of not all, of the proximity of the cause.
-Such an mental mode us overlay complex and  difficult to maintain under the best of times.
+3. Dealing with exceptions is most, of not all the time, not even within the proximity of the cause.
 4. Meaningless error messages for users.
 5. Meaningless error messages in logs.